To use joining words in sentences based on facts about minibeasts.

 Write some short sentences saying which minibeasts you saw.
 See if you can write six sentences like these:

 Once you've made your list, try using the word and to join your sentences together, to make longer ones.

 For example: I saw a snail and a spider.

 Activity 2: Making a fact file

-- Get a piece of paper and fold it in to four quarters (ask someone to help you if needed).
+- Get a piece of paper and fold it into four quarters (ask someone to help you if you need).

 - Choose three minibeasts from the video and give each one a name.

-- Then write a sentence about each one making sure you use joining words to link ideas together.
+- Then write a sentence about each minibeast making sure you use joining words to link ideas together.

 Activity 3: Let's make a game

-Once you've done six, test the people around you to see how many they can guess.
+Once you've finished your six squares, test other people around you to see how many of your minibeasts they can guess from your sentences!